huggingface/huggingface_hub/docs/sagemaker/train.md

 ## Training Output Management

-`output_dir` defaults to '/opt/ml/model' which saves both checkpoints and models to '/opt/ml/model', and results in a large output `tar.gz` containing all checkpoint files and model.
-A large artifacts most of them possibly useless for deployment.
+If `output_dir` in the `TrainingArguments` is set to '/opt/ml/model' the Trainer saves all training artifacts, including logs, checkpoints, and models.
+Amazon SageMaker archives the whole '/opt/ml/model' directory as `model.tar.gz` and uploads it at the end of the training job to Amazon S3.
+Depending on your Hyperparameters and `TrainingArguments` this could lead to a large artifact (> 5GB), which can slow down deployment for Amazon SageMaker Inference.

 If you want to persist checkpoints to Amazon S3 while saving only the final model in the `model.tar.gz` final training artifact, you can point Hugging Face Trainer’s `output_dir` to `/opt/ml/checkpoints` and at the end of your script save a specific model to the model location with `trainer.save_model(/opt/ml/model)`